danger

 3.123.040 Appointments - Composition.

-1. A. General Criteria.
+1. A. General criteria.
 All members must reside in or work predominantly in the city of Portland and have an interest in water, sewer, stormwater, and watershed health issues, such as system development and maintenance, service delivery, service costs and impacts on low-income households, economic development, public health, conservation, green infrastructure or the environment.
-In making Board appointments, the Mayor and Council shall strive to have a Board which reflects the diversity of the Portland community, including, but not limited to, the following factors: areas of expertise, advocacy, experience, community involvement, profession, education and/or, economic status.
+In making Board appointments, the Mayor and Council will strive to have a Board that reflects the diversity of the Portland community, including, but not limited to, the following factors: areas of expertise, advocacy, experience, community involvement, profession, education and/or, economic status.
 Preferred appointees should have a range of qualified professional and academic expertise, and community volunteer experience.
 Appointees will include a current employee in a represented bargaining unit with the Portland Water Bureau or the Bureau of Environmental Services.
 Skills that will serve the Board well include: technical knowledge of water, stormwater, and sewer utility operation and issues, accounting, civil engineering, conservation, environmental sciences, equity, health sciences, public administration, urban planning, or utility economics, financial and capital improvement analysis, ecosystem science, environmental protection, political process, group process, and communications.

 3.123.050 Terms.